 The new Breitling Superocean II 36 Diver sports the usual styling that the series is known for.
-Basically offering the same men’s watch in a slightly smaller size, the timekeeper won’t surprise you with new ideas, but will rather deliver the usual blend of sportiness, high build quality and a bullet-proof (albeit, mass produced) mechanism that will keep time as you would expect from a COSC-certified movement.
+Basically offering the same unisex model in a slightly smaller size, the timekeeper won’t surprise you with new ideas, but will rather deliver the usual blend of sportiness, good build quality, and a bullet-proof (albeit, mass-produced) mechanism that will keep time as you would expect from a COSC-certified movement.
 What else there is to want?

 What would you do if you have created a wonderful product that was designed for men, but suddenly decided to sell it to women, too?
-Why, you would open your CAD software suit of choice and make everything smaller by 15 percent to better match a more delicate wrist of a modern lady.
-Of course, you would leave all elements of design in place thus saving a hefty chunk of cash on development costs.
+You would open your CAD software suite of choice and make everything smaller by 15 percent to better match a more delicate wrist of a modern lady.
+You would also leave all elements of design in place thus saving a hefty chunk of cash on development costs.

-That’s what Breitling basically did with its new Superocean II 36 Ladies diving watch.
+That’s what Breitling basically did with its new Superocean II 36.
 When I compare the 36 mm model to a 42 mm version, I don’t see anything that would make the two look even slightly different.
-Same design of the dial, same case.
-Perhaps, it is only for the better: even the larger piece looks sort of unisex so the logic of making it a tad smaller and selling as a women’s watch seems to be, as one movie character once said, was ‘undeniable’.
+The same design of the dial, the same case.
+Perhaps, it is only for the better: even the larger piece looks sort of unisex so the logic of making it a tad smaller and selling as a women’s watch was, as one movie character once said, ‘undeniable’.

 Also, the thickness of just a hair over 11 millimeters makes this new Breitling Superocean II 36 quite comfortable to wear in almost any situation.
-Its weight of less than 70 grams (it weighs more with bracelet), too, makes sure that you won’t feel tired wearing this timekeeper.
+Its weight of fewer than 70 grams (it weighs more with the bracelet), too, makes sure that you won’t feel tired wearing this timekeeper.

 As usual, the case is very well sculpted, although, to my taste, it lacks its own character.
-As generic-looking as it is, it could be one of millions of designs that are inspired by the legendary Rolex Submariner.
-What makes it different, though, is the quality of surgical grade steel and the level of polishing: you probably won’t find anything better in this price range.
+As generic-looking, as it is, it could be one of the millions of designs that are inspired by the legendary Rolex Submariner.
+What makes it different, though, is the quality of surgical-grade steel and the level of polishing: you probably won’t find anything better in this price range.

 The rubber-molded bezel with its traditional fluted edge makes it even more attractive although you have to keep in mind that rubber is prone to scratches and you will have to wear the piece more carefully since replacing the part may be a bit costly.

-With water resistance rating of 200 meters, it may not be a hard-core diving companion, but it is more than adequate not only for snorkeling, but also for some amateur diving.
+With a water resistance rating of 200 meters, it may not be a hard-core diving companion, but it is more than adequate not only for snorkeling but also for some amateur diving.

 Its guaranteed power reserve of 40 hours (if fully wounded) doesn’t sound particularly impressive, but this watch is supposed to be a daily beater (if you can call a ‘beater’ a watch that costs more than a woman in a third world country makes in a lifetime), so its mainspring will always be ‘almost full’ due to all the gesture that you make during a day.